simplesingleton/SSP-simple-singleton-pattern/README.md

 ### > .setUp( )
 ----

-SetUp's a Main method, it run aways when the father module is called.
+SetUp is a Main method.
+It run always when the father's module is called.

     var SSP = SSP || {};